lonerapier/lonerapier.github.io/content/thoughts/rl.md

 \end{align}
 $$

-Extending this to all states, we can update policy $\pi$ by *greedily* selecting the action that maximises action-value function over all possible states.
+Extending this to all states, we can update policy $\pi$ by *greedily* selecting the action that maximizes action-value function over all possible states.
 This leads to policy $\pi'$ that is as good or better than original policy $\pi$.

 $$
 \pi'(s)=\underset{ a }{ \arg \max }\ q_{\pi}(s,a)